CodeReviewDAO/dxd_codereview/Reviews/513 - On-Chain MVPR/2 - Variable Repository/README.md

 ## Overall Impression of usage testing

-_Summarize your impression following detailed usage testing and provide a `PASS`, `FAIL`, or `PASS With Notes` for the requirements below.
-In the case of `PASS With Notes`, make sure that the notes for improvement are clearly spelled out in this section._
+Installation using given installation instructions failed to work.
+After making some small adjustments, reviewer was able to install the contracts.
+Reviewer suggests updating the README to reflect the installation process properly and also use the default commands used by Casper for consistency in the following milestones.

+All builds were successful and all unit tests ran without errors.

 Requirement | Finding
 ------------ | -------------
-Project builds without errors | PASS / FAIL / PASS with Notes Documentation provides sufficient installation/execution instructions | PASS / FAIL / PASS with Notes Project functionality meets/exceeds acceptance criteria and operates without error | PASS / FAIL / PASS with Notes
+Project builds without errors | PASS
+Documentation provides sufficient installation/execution instructions | PASS with Notes Project functionality meets/exceeds acceptance criteria and operates without error | PASS

 # Unit / Automated Testing